Wisconsin Bills That Could Impact Local Governments

 The State of Wisconsin Senate and Assembly recently passed a number of bills that are now before Governor Evers for his consideration.
 Several of these bills would directly impact local governments, including bills related to election cost reimbursement, tax increment errors, biennial budget procedures, and a new levy limit exception.
 A brief description of these bills follows.
-Please contact a member of the von Briesen Government Law Group with any questions.

 AB-193 – Biennial Budget Procedures: Authorizing a Biennial Budget Procedure for Political Subdivisions